dirkagterhuis/dirkagterhuis.github.io/README.md

     - [ ] Authorization
       - [X] Implement proper secret management with local variables
       - [ ] Use Spotify [OAuth flow with PKCE extension](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/) for web apps: that way you don't have to reveal the secret, only the client id.
-        - [ ] **// Hier gebleven.** On button click, get redirected to spotify auth flow.
-Next: get code after auth, then get token: https://developer.spotify.com/documentation/general/guides/authorization/code-flow/
+        - [ ] **// Hier gebleven.** After button click, store the code on client side or use it directly to get token: https://developer.spotify.com/documentation/general/guides/authorization/code-flow/
+          - [ ] NB the code is on client side, in the url. it should stay there?
           - [ ] uEe session or local storage, preferably session.
 No cookies.
 To store token on client side.
     - [ ] Retrieve playlists by user id
       - [ ] Call get on user playlists, then store all playlists
       - [ ] For all playlists, get all tracks.